mrfoliveira/STResampling-DSAA2019/README.md

 This repository contains the research compendium of the conference article:

 Oliveira M, Moniz N, Torgo L, Santos Costa V (2019).
 “Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.”
-In _Proceedings of the IEEE International Conference on Data Science and Advanced Analytics (DSAA)_.
+In _Proceedings of the IEEE International Conference on Data Science and Advanced Analytics (DSAA)_. _(Accepted)_

 You are free to use and/or adapt the code we freely provide.
 However, we do require that if you do that you cite the paper where these results and code were published.